alanijohnson/CS50W_Commerce/commerce/ReadMe.md

  [ ] Update profile
  [ ] Delete fields off of the user
- [ ] Case insensitive user authentication for username
+ [ ] Case insensitive user authentication for username [ ] Profile pages.
+When a user is on someone elses profile view their listings

 What did I learn: